 Scheduling tool enables workers to swap shifts with colleagues

-Connecteam’s drag-and-drop scheduling tool enables you to create and publish employee schedules in minutes.
+Connecteam’s drag-and-drop employee scheduler enables you to create and publish employee schedules in minutes.
 Use shift templates, set common shifts to recur, and schedule employees based on their qualifications, locations, or preferences.
 You can also create open shifts that anyone can sign up for.

 Furthermore, Connecteam allows your employees to request to swap shifts with their coworkers.
 This helps prevent conflicts and issues before collaborations even begin.

 Time clock, reports, integrations, and so much more

 Connecteam’s built-in time clock makes it easy for employees to track their hours.
 It’s GPS-enabled and accurate down to the second—no more time estimates or mistakes in timesheets!
 You can check employees’ real-time locations while they’re on the clock, reduce time theft, and ensure workers’ time entries are error-free.